kahkengwong/CEP-IP_Framework/README.md

 Key methodologies of this study include identification of cells most well-predicted by the model: If a cell is well-predicted, it should have high **explanatory power (EP)**.
 These cells are termed as **top-ranked EP (TREP) cells**.
 These crucial steps are detailed in part (V) of the figure above.

 Another key method is to binarize the transcriptional space by **inflection point (IP)** into **pre-IP and post-IP regions**.
-These regions exhibit distinct distribution pattern of TREP cells, producing **quadrants of four subpopulation of cells with different biology** - These are detailed in the next section.
+These regions exhibit distinct distribution pattern of TREP cells, producing **quadrants of four subpopulation of cells with different biology**.
+Collectively, this forms the **CEP-IP framework** detailed in the next section.

 ---

 ## 📊Project Key Findings
 ![Project Key Findings](https://raw.githubusercontent.com/kahkengwong/GAM_PCa_Project/main/Project_Key_Findings.jpg)